dvalle22/Mel-Danilo-Cody/docs/schema/create-table.md

     ![MySQL Workbench table updated](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/update-table-show-up.png?raw=true)

 6. Check if you have created the correct table by double clicked on 'User' under 'Tables' under 'user_demo'.
 The Information tab below will display the columns in 'User'.
-Make sure it match with the data types we specify in the code before proceeding to the next section [Query to Display Data](docs/display).
+Make sure it match with the data types we specify in the code before proceeding to the next section, [Query to Display Data](docs/display).

     ![MySQL Workbench see new table](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/update-table-show-details.png?raw=true)